top of page

 Pitta DoshaTime of Life

 Pitta dosha rules the middle years of life, from around puberty to menopause (or 50-60 for men) for everyone, no matter their constitution.
-It's the time of life when one tends to be making their mark on the world, working and raising a family.

 Pitta Dosha Time of Year

-The pitta dosha time of year in the US is basically summertime.
 The dates will vary from location to location based on proximity to the equator and elevation.

 Pitta Dosha Time of Day

-For everyone, no matter their constitution, there are two different pitta dosha sections of a 24-hour day.
+For everyone, no matter their constitution, there are two different Pitta dosha sections of a 24-hour day.

 How Does Food Affect the Doshas?